ABMalhotra/Shop_DS_2021/README.md

 ORDER BY COUNT(OrderID) DESC;

 ------
-What product was ordered the most by customers in Germany?
+What product was ordered the most by customers in Germany?Gorgonzola Telino
 #### SQL Query :

-SELECT COUNT(*)
+SELECT ProductName,COUNT(Products.ProductID) AS OrdersGiven

-FROM (Orders
+FROM (((Products

+INNER JOIN OrderDetails ON Products.ProductID=OrderDetails.ProductID)

+INNER JOIN Orders ON OrderDetails.OrderID = Orders.OrderID)

-INNER JOIN Shippers ON Shippers.ShipperID = Orders.ShipperID)
+INNER JOIN Customers ON Orders.CustomerID = Customers.CustomerID)

-WHERE ShipperName = 'Speedy Express'
+WHERE Country = 'Germany'

+GROUP BY ProductName

+ORDER BY COUNT(Products.ProductID) DESC